richardgaywood/blog/paydata.org/content/sprawlrunners/matrix/devices.md

 [^1]: Very unusual for these devices to be running unattended.
 [^2]: Can run an [active defence package]({{< relref "additonal_rules.md#commlink-defence-programs.md" >}})  that boosts its Firewall stat to the same as its Hardening one.
 [^3]: Vehicles or drones in use will almost always be part of a PAN or s-PAN, and protected by it.
+[^4]: Drone/vehicle system rating is just the autopilot's Smarts die.